maierfelix/rokon/README.md

 # rokon-engine

 This is a hybrid JavaScript/WebAssembly 3D engine using WebGL2.
+It's using [glmw](https://github.com/maierfelix/glmw), a C port of gl-matrix.

 [Demo](https://maierfelix.github.io/rokon-engine/static/index.html)